shelbielynn3/blood_pressure_trial_project/README.md

 # blood_pressure_trial_project
-A class project investigating the outcome of a randomized controlled trial for a new blood pressure medication.
+Rmd and knit document of a class project investigating the outcome of a randomized controlled trial for a new blood pressure medication.
 Outcome variables of interest included systolic and diastolic blood pressure (SBP and DBP) and hypertension status.